jdkandersson/flake8-docstrings-complete/README.md

   docstring which are not raised in the function/ method.
 - `DCO055`: function/ method that has a raise without an exception has an empty raises section in the docstring.
+- `DCO060`: class has one or more public attributes and the docstring does not have an attributes section.
+- `DCO061`: class with no attributes and the docstring has an attributes section.
+- `DCO062`: class with one or more attributes and the docstring has multiple attributes sections.
+- `DCO063`: class has one or more public attributes not described in the docstring.
+- `DCO064`: class has one or more attributes described in the docstring which are not attributes of the class.

 ### Fix DCO010